hellmarbecker/blog/_drafts/druid-data-cookbook-lookups-at-ingestion-time.markdown

 ## Building the Data Model

 In Druid 24.0 there are two ways to do batch ingestion: Classic and SQL.
-For now, use the `Classic` mode:
+For now, use `Classic` mode:

 <img src="/assets/2022-10-12-01-classic.jpg" width="25%" />